oap-project/gazelle_plugin/oap-cache/oap/docs/OAP-User-Guide.md

 --conf spark.sql.extensions=org.apache.spark.sql.OapExtensions \
 ```
 Note: If "PendingFiber Size" (on spark web-UI OAP page) is large, or some tasks failed due to "cache guardian use too much memory", user could set spark.sql.oap.cache.guardian.memory.size config to a larger number, which default size is 10GB.
 Besides, user could increase spark.sql.oap.cache.guardian.free.thread.nums or decrease spark.sql.oap.cache.dispose.timeout.ms to accelerate memory free.

+#### Verify DCPMM cache functionality

+After the configuration, and you need to restart Spark Thrift Server to make the configuration changes taking effect.
+You can take the same steps described in [Use DRAM Cache](#Use-DRAM-Cache) to test and verify the cache is in working.

+Besides, you can verify numa binding status by confirming keywords like "numactl --cpubind=1 --membind=1" contained in executor launch command.

+You can also check DCPM cache size by checking the usage of disk space using command 'df -h'.
+For Guava/Non-evictable strategies, the command will show disk space usage increases along with workload execution.
+But for vmemcache strategy, you will see disk usage becomes to cache initial size once DCPM cache initialized even workload haven't actually used so much space and this value doesn't change during workload execution.

 ## Run TPC-DS Benchmark for OAP Cache